-If you are spending more time in a defen-

-sive posture than servicing your existing clients, you're losing.

-Have you established referral program in your business?
-If not, you should.
+If you are spending more time in a defensive posture than servicing your existing clients, you're losing.
+Have you established a referral program in your business?
+If not, you should consider it.
 Referral business is your lifeline, and if it isn't, it is your job to establish that aspect of your business, because that will feed your business.

 Do not make the mistake of assumption.
-You may have built a broad network of professional contacts and done the work to provide them excellent service.
-You may believe that each of these individuals will automatically refer business to you.
+You may have built a broad network of professional contacts and done the work to provide them with excellent service.
+You may believe each of these individuals will automatically refer business to you.
 You assume they understand the reason you've been so helpful.
 You could not be more wrong.
-People, even business people, are so highly focused on their own goals, they rarely think about the goals of others; unless your goal and theirs are linked.
-Make a point of developing the kind of connection where people really know about you and make it abundantly clear you are willing to help them without personal profit, and you expect they will do the same.
+People, even business people, are so highly focused on their own goals, they rarely think about the goals of others . . . unless your goal and theirs are linked.
+Make a point of developing the kind of relationship where people really know about you and make it abundantly clear you are willing to help them without personal profit, and you expect they will do the same.
 The common goal is success.

 Look at what services or products you provide, and talk to others in complementary businesses where you can feed each other resources and referrals.
+It's a good thing to consider affiliate relationships.

 I do public speaking.
-I am constantly searching for people with whom we can perhaps speak on the same stages, or market to each other's followers.
+I am constantly searching for people with whom we can perhaps speak on the same stages, or market to each others' followers.
 Search out referral partners, people with whom you can joint venture, and you'll have another source of clients.

 Know that every business is cyclical.
-Eventually things in the environment will change.
+Eventually, things in the environment will change.
 The one thing that should never change is your outstanding service and creativity.